yuabrahamliu/proRate/README.md

 ![](https://github.com/yuabrahamliu/proRate/blob/master/vignettes/metaGk_catch.PNG)

 The list result `metareslist` records the FPKM values for various gene regions.
-For example, the slot `TSSFPKMstatses` contains a data.frame with each row representing a gene and each column representing a promoter region, on either the transcriptional forward (sense) or reverse (antisense) strand.
+For example, its slot `TSSFPKMstatses` contains a data.frame with each row representing a gene and each column representing a promoter region, on either the transcriptional forward (sense) or reverse (antisense) strand.
 The corresponding FPKM values are recorded in this data.frame.

 The exact FPM values shown in the metagene plots are also included in `metareslist`.
-For examples, `metareslist$WT$TSSfwdmeans` is a vector with a length of 2001, covering the FPM values from 1000bp upstream of TSS, then the single TSS point, and finally to 1000bp downstream of TSS, on the forward (sense) strand.
+For examples, `metareslist$WT$TSSfwdmeans` is a vector with a length of 2001, covering the FPM values from 1000bp upstream of TSS, then to the single TSS point, and finally to 1000bp downstream of TSS, on the forward (sense) strand.

 ## Pause index